-Tony Leroy Anderson and Ricardo Avilez-Reyes, represented Public Defender's Office, the Federal pleaded by quilty, respectively, to bank robbery and possession with intent to distribute methamphetamine.
+Tony Leroy Anderson and Ricardo Avilez-Reyes, represented Public Defender's Office, pleaded the Federal by respectively, to bank robbery and possession with intent to distribute methamphetamine.
 Between their plea agreements and sentencing hearings, a unique event occurred.
 The district judge responsible for their cases was brought before a judicial conduct and disciplinary hearing convened by the Fifth Circuit Judicial Council.
-In that hearing, the attorneys who testified against the Honorable John McBryde were predominantly government lawyers: six current or former lawyers from the United States Attorney's Office in the Northern District of Texas, five from the Federal Public Defender's Office.1 Because the Chief Judge of this circuit has refused to make the records of the disciplinary hearing public,2 we do not know what testimony was presented or by whom.3 Nevertheless, the federal public defenders who represented these defendants sought Judge McBryde's recusal from sentencing because they themselves testified against him at the hearing.
-The judge denied their Both defendants were sentenced within the applicable motions.
+In that hearing, the attorneys who testified against the Honorable John McBryde were predominantly government lawyers: six current or former lawyers from the United States Attorney's Office in the Northern District of Texas, five from the Federal Public Defender's Office.
+2 Because the Chief Judge of this circuit has refused to make the records of the disciplinary hearing public, we know what testimony was presented or by whom.4 do not Nevertheless, the federal public defenders who represented these defendants sought Judge McBryde's recusal from sentencing because they themselves testified against him at the hearing.
+The judge denied their motions.
+Both defendants were sentenced within the

-1 The attorney-witnesses against Judge McBryde are listed in McBryde's Memorandum at 8-10.
+&lt;sup>2 The attorney-witnesses against Judge McBryde are listed in McBryde's Memorandum at 8-10.

-$^{^2}$ See 28 U.S.C. § 372(c)(14)(C).
+$^3$ See 28 U.S.C. § 372(c)(14)(C).
 Judge McBryde requested publication of all the proceedings, but the Chief Judge exercised his unilateral prerogative to deny that request.

-3 One member of this panel was on the Judicial Council at the time of the hearing but was not a direct participant in the hearing.
+$^{\rm 4}$ One member of this panel was on the Judicial Council at the time of the hearing but was not a direct participant in the hearing.

-Guidelines ranges and raise as their only appellate point the denial of recusal.
+applicable Guidelines ranges and raise as their only appellate point the denial of recusal.

 My colleagues hold that Judge McBryde should have recused and, further, that defendants' sentences are vacated. Ι respectfully dissent.
 My colleagues' interpretation of § 455(a) in these cases conflicts with our precedents and, by unnecessarily provoking more motions and requiring more recusals, will create serious problems for the efficient administration of justice in the federal courts.
-In addition, they engage in no analysis of the remedy, although sentencing the defendants was harmless error in Finally, their decisions unfairly pile on the these cases. punishments that have already been imposed on Judge McBryde by the Fifth Circuit Judicial Council.
+In addition, they engage in no analysis of the remedy, although sentencing the defendants was harmless error in Finally, their decisions unfairly pile on the punishments that have already been imposed on Judge McBryde by the Fifth Circuit Judicial Council.